ioccc-src/winner/faq.md

 <div id="permission">
 <div id="copyright">
-### FAQ 6.3: May I use parts of the IOCCC in an article, book, newsletter, or instructional material?
+### May I use parts of the IOCCC in an article, book, newsletter, or instructional material?
 </div>
 </div>